 From the TUV SUD UK Board of Management

-“The term Modern Slavery covers slavery, servitude, forced or compulsory labour and human trafficking; unacceptable offences that should not prevail in our modern working lives.
-I fully endorse the proactive approach taken in the UK through the introduction of the Modern Slavery Act 2015 to encourage organisations to take action to conduct their business in an ethical manner that protects not only its own workers from the atrocities of modern slavery but those within their supply chains.
-The TÜV SÜD Group in the UK acknowledges its responsibilities under the Act and, accordingly, has produced this Statement of its position with respect to the prevention of Modern Slavery within its operations.”
+“The term Modern Slavery covers the following types of exploitation: slavery, servitude, forced or compulsory labour and human trafficking.
+These are unacceptable offences that should not exist in our modern working lives.
+The TUV SUD UK Group supports fully the eradication of modern slavery at work and pays its part in realising this through strong, ethical employment practices and requiring the same from our supply chains.
+The TÜV SÜD Group in the UK acknowledges its continued responsibilities under the Modern Slavery Act 2015 and, accordingly, has produced this Statement of its position with respect to the prevention of modern slavery within its operations for its financial year ending 31 December 2017.”

 TUV SUD Group Structure and Business

-In the UK, TÜV SÜD provides testing, certification, consultancy and training services to both UK and international markets, operating under four UK legal entities; TUV SUD (UK) Limited, TUV SUD Ltd, TUV SUD BABT Unlimited and TUV SUD Services (UK) Ltd. We employ over 600 employees in offices the length and breadth of the UK and beyond, generating annual turnover in excess of £60m across a wide range of industries covering Aerospace, Defence, Medical, Nuclear, Oil & Gas, Real Estate, Renewable Energy and Telecommunications.
+In the UK, TÜV SÜD provides testing, certification, consultancy and training services to both UK and international markets, operating under four UK legal entities; TUV SUD (UK) Limited, TUV SUD Ltd, TUV SUD BABT Unlimited and TUV SUD Services (UK) Ltd. We employ over 600 employees across the UK and beyond, generating annual turnover of almost £55m across a wide range of industries covering Aerospace, Defence, Medical, Nuclear, Oil & Gas, Real Estate and Telecommunications.
 The UK entities are wholly-owned subsidiaries of parent organisation TÜV SÜD AG, which is headquartered in Munich.

-As a service provider, our supply chains are primarily related to the procurement of support services and materials to allow the delivery/execution of our specialist technical services.
-We expect our suppliers to adhere to our standard procurement terms which ensure that our supply chains are contractually obligated to comply with the Modern Slavery Act 2015.
-We engage with our suppliers regularly to collaboratively ensure compliance.
+As a service provider, our supply chains are primarily related to the procurement of support services and materials to deliver our specialist technical services.
+We expect our suppliers to adhere to our standard procurement terms and conditions which ensure that our supply chains are contractually obligated to comply with the Modern Slavery Act 2015.
+We continue to engage with our suppliers regularly to collaboratively ensure compliance.

-The TÜV SÜD Code of Ethics describes the set of values and principles that its employees and suppliers alike are expected to uphold.
+The TÜV SÜD Code of Ethics describes the values and principles which employees and suppliers are expected to uphold.
+All employees receive training on the Code of Ethics and a refresher programme is being implemented at the start of 2018 in the UK.
 This is complemented by a robust Compliance organisational structure with representation at Local, Regional and Global level, culminating in an independent Ombudsman to whom ethics breaches may be reported.
-These ethics are addressed in greater detail through specific local level policies.
+These ethics are addressed in greater detail through specific local HR policies.
 For example, our commitment to the prevention and eradication of Modern Slavery is manifest in our Public Interest Disclosures Policy statement.

 Our recruitment practices ensure, through comprehensive identity checks, that individuals are free to work in the UK.
 All workers benefit from working conditions and terms and conditions of employment that meet or exceed all applicable UK, EU and other legislation on areas including working hours, holiday, pay and equality.
 All offers of work made by TUV SUD (UK) Limited are accepted on an entirely voluntary basis.